Hugh L. Lamb

 Hugh Louis Lamb (October 6, 1890 - December 8, 1959) was an American Catholic prelate who served as the first bishop of Greensburg in Pennsylvania from 1951 until his death in 1959.
 He previously served as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 1936 to 1951.

 Biography

 Early life

-Lamb was born on October 6, 1890, in Modena, Pennsylvania.He graduated from Coatesville High School in Cain Township, Pennsylvania, in 1907 and then enrolled in St. Charles Borromeo Seminary in Philadelphia.
+Lamb was born on October 6, 1890, in Modena, Pennsylvania.He graduated from Coatesville High School in Caln Township, Pennsylvania, in 1907 and then enrolled in St. Charles Borromeo Seminary in Philadelphia.
 He then went to Rome to reside at the Pontifical North American College while studying at the Pontifical Urbaniana University.
 He obtained a doctorate in sacred theology in 1915.

 Priesthood

 While in Rome, Lamb was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal Basilio Pompili on May 29, 1915, at the Archbasilica of Saint John Lateran.

 After his ordination, the archdiocese assigned Lamb to pastoral assignments in parishes in Philadelphia and Coatesville, Pennsylvania.
 He also taught at St. Charles Seminary.
 In 1923, he was named as secretary to Cardinal Dennis Dougherty and superintendent of archdiocesan schools until 1926.
 Lamb was named a domestic prelate of his holiness in 1927 and served as chancellor of the archdiocese until 1936.

 In 1929, the Vatican elevated Lamb to the rank of protonotary apostolic.

 In 1934, Lamb denounced Josephus Daniels, the American ambassador to Mexico, as "a consummate jackass".
 He accused Daniels of having; "easily succumbed to the flattery of Plutarco Calles, the power in Mexico, who is known as the God-hater ... [and] publicly expressed approval of the Socialistic and Communistic educational program."